Projectplace/api-code-examples/examples/node-js-import-cards-with-excel/readme.md

+**Disclaimer**: Planview provides these examples for instructional purposes.
+While you are welcome to use this code in any way you see fit - Planview does not accept any liability or responsibility for you choosing to do so.

 # Upload Cards from Xlsx file

 This NodeJS script reads the provided Xlsx file and creates Cards to the correct Board/Activity.